AdobeDocs/analytics-platform.en/help/guided-analysis/types/active-growth.md

 The query rail allows you to configure the following components:

-* **[!UICONTROL View]**: Switch between this analysis type and [Net growth](net-growth.md).
+* **[!UICONTROL View]**: Switch between this analysis and [Net growth](net-growth.md).
 * **[!UICONTROL Events]**: The event that you want to measure.
-Since this analysis type is user-based, a user who interacts with the event once within the period is counted as an active user.
+Since this analysis is user-based, a user who interacts with the event once within the period is counted as an active user.
 You can include one event in a query.
 * **[!UICONTROL Counted as]**: The counting method that you want to apply to the selected events.
 Options include [!UICONTROL Number of users] and [!UICONTROL Percentage of users].
 * **[!UICONTROL Segments]**: The segment that you want to filter data by.
 You can include one segment in a query.